SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step3-Configure-SAP-S4HANA/README.md

 6.3.
 Inside the method: **RUN_EM_JOB**, the private method: **GET_PENDING_SUPPL_CONF_POS** will be called to fetch all the purchase orders with pending supplier confirmation summary.<br>
 ![PO Fetch](./images/28.png)

-    >Note: Here we are using the standard CDS view that returns all the pending supplier confirmation summary.
+Note: Here we are using the standard CDS view that returns all the pending supplier confirmation summary.

 6.4.
 After the execution of the method: **GET_PENDING_SUPPL_CONF_POS**, the method: **CONNECT_TO_EM** will create the HTTP connection instance to the SAP Event Mesh, which is well explained using the comments in the code.<br>
 ![Execution](./images/36.png)

 You will have to update the queue name in the URI(With NameSpace) in the **CONNECT_TO_EM** method.
 **Note :** The name space should be modified to match the one provided in the em instance.
-Save and activate the object below proceeding:<br>
+Save and activate the object before proceeding:<br>
 ![Execution](./images/52.png)

 6.5 The **SEND_SUPPL_CONF_PO_TO_EM** method will send the purchase orders with pending supplier confirmation summary to the SAP Event Mesh.
-Make sure you update the emailId of the test user in the same method as shown below.<br>
+Make sure you update the email Id of the test user in the same method as shown below.<br>
 ![UpdateEmail](./images/28-2.png)

-    >**Note**: Also make sure that the emailId assigned to the User in the On-premise system is same as the test user in Azure.
+**Note**: Also make sure that the email Id assigned to the user in the on-premise system is same as the test user in Azure.
 ![Constructor](./images/35.png)

-    >**Note**: The Destination, OAuth Profile & OAuth Configuration are maintained in the **Contructor** method.
+**Note**: The Destination, OAuth Profile & OAuth Configuration are maintained in the **Contructor** method.

 ### 7. Create Background Job to send the Workflow Instances to the SAP Event Mesh